 Comparative information on a range of tax statistics that are levied in the 34 OECD member countries.
 Tax revenues, personal income taxes, corporate and capital income taxes, social security contributions, VAT and excise duties.

-This publication compiles comparable tax revenue statistics for Indonesia, Japan, Korea, Malaysia, the Philippines and Singapore.
-The model is the OECD Revenue Statistics database – a fundamental reference, backed by a well-established methodology, for OECD member countries.
+The Revenue Statistics in Asian Countries publication is jointly undertaken by the OECD Centre for Tax Policy and Administration and the OECD Development Centre.
+It compiles comparable tax revenue statistics for Indonesia, Japan, Kazakhstan, Korea, Malaysia, the Philippines and Singapore.
+The model is the OECD Revenue Statistics database which is a fundamental reference, backed by a well-established methodology, for OECD member countries.
 Extending the OECD methodology to Asian countries enables comparisons about tax levels and tax structures on a consistent basis, both among Asian economies and between OECD and Asian economies.
-This work has been is jointly undertaken by the OECD Centre for Tax Policy and Administration and the OECD Development Centre.